Best Milk Frother UK 2026: From Budget to Barista

 Semi-skimmed foams nearly as well as whole milk with slightly less richness.
 Most people won't notice the difference in a finished drink.

 Skimmed milk foams but creates large unstable bubbles that collapse quickly.
 The low fat content means less structure.
-I don't recommend it for quality foam.
+We don't recommend it for quality foam.

 **Oat milk** requires barista-specific versions like Oatly Barista or Minor Figures.
 The added fats and stabilisers make a massive difference.
 Regular oat milk from the chilled aisle foams poorly and separates quickly.
 Spend the extra 50p.